somasis/musl-wiki/functional-differences-from-glibc.md

 unusual, this had precedent (Plan 9) and is explicitly permitted by the ISO C standard (it's documented as an option in the MSE1 Rationale document).
-However, many scripts expect to be able to process data which is not valid UTF-8 using the standard utilities by setting LC_CTYPE=C, and as of Spring 2013, the Austin Group (responsible for maintaining POSIX) resolved to require in future versions of the standard that the C locale be "8 bit clear", i.e. treat each possible byte as an abstract character, to facilitate processing data in unknown or mixed
+However, many scripts expect to be able to process data which is not valid UTF-8 using the standard utilities by setting `LC_CTYPE=C`, and as of Spring 2013, the Austin Group (responsible for maintaining POSIX) resolved to require in future versions of the standard that the C locale be "8 bit clear", i.e. treat each possible byte as an abstract character, to facilitate processing data in unknown or mixed